-Taking privacy and web data protection seriously
+Taking privacy & data governance seriously

 Krux is not in the business of setting industry standards, but we do all that we can to advance industry dialogue and improve standards of practice.
 We provide a Platform that enables our clients to manage their digital data subject to their own privacy policies.
 In that way, we enable our clients to manage their data in a responsible way and we empower consumers to better understand what data is collected via the Platform and how it is used.

-We are members of the Network Advertising Initiative (“NAI”) and adhere to the 2015 NAI self regulatory code of conduct.
+We are members of the Network Advertising Initiative (“NAI”) and adhere to the 2015 NAI self regulatory codes of conduct.
 We also adhere to the Digital Advertising Alliance (“DAA”) Code of Conduct in the U.S., Canada and EU.
 In our work, we will seek to maintain alignment with standards established by industry groups such as the IAB, NAI, DAA, and DCN, and we are members in good standing of the IAB, NAI, and DCN.

 The Krux Site is primarily directed to our clients (our “Clients”) and prospective clients; which are generally businesses.
 We don’t collect personally identifiable information (“PII”) such as email addresses or telephone numbers from the Krux Site unless it is provided to us.
 For example, a user may choose to send us an email that contains their PII, or download a white paper in which case we’ll ask for PII such as their name, company name, email and telephone number.
 Our clients typically provide PII in order to setup an account with us, including their name, home or business address, email address, and/or telephone number.
 We use the PII we’re provided to answer questions, send requested information and/or to service our Clients’ accounts.
 We also collect the same non-personally identifiable information (“Non-PII”) from the Krux Site as we obtain from our Clients via our technology Platform.
 Non-PII is information that cannot by itself be used to identify a particular person or entity, and may include an IP host address, pages viewed, browser type, Internet browsing and usage habits, Internet Service Provider, domain name, the time/date of a visit to a website, the referring URL and a computer or device’s operating system.
 We do not enable our technology Platform on the sections of the Krux Site that enables our Clients to login and manage their accounts.